 Sarah’s 5 Top 5 Oahu

 Aloha!
 Sarah here.
 Oahu, aptly named the gathering place, is often our first introduction to the Hawaiian Islands.
-In fact, Oahu holds a unique position as the most populous island and the center of government, since the islands were known as the Kingdom of Hawaii until today.
+In fact, Oahu holds a unique position as the most populous island and the center of government, from the time of the Kingdom of Hawaii until today.

 Whatever it is you are looking for, whether a first-time visitor or a repeat visitor, Oahu offers many historically significant sites and easily accessible, quintessentially Hawaiian activities for visitors young and old.